bernie-skipole/indi/docs/source/usage/functions.rst

 a file.
 This may be required for certain instruments, which may, for example, need a configuration uploaded, or a script of instructions.

-The indi specification requires the file format and the size before compression.
-This wsgi application uses the uploaded filename extension as the format, and the uploaded file size as the 'size' parameter, since it is not clear how to robustly work out the uncompressed size for this general purpose client.
-To properly meet the specification therefore you should only send uncompressed files.
+The indi protocol requires the file format and the size before compression to be set in the XML data.
+This wsgi application uses the uploaded filename extension as the format, and the uploaded file size as the 'size' parameter.
+To comply with the specification therefore you should only upload uncompressed files.

+The web client gives you the option to request file compression.
+If this is chosen, the wsgi application will take your uploaded uncompressed file (from which it derives the size) and will then compress it using gzip, and add .gz to the extension format, and will then send the data on to indiserver.

+Note: this is done by holding the file in variables (in memory) rather than reading/writing to disc, which may not work with very large files.